-It’s also beneficial to have some skill in graphic design and photography.
+It’s also beneficial to have some skills in graphic design and photography.
 And you absolutely must know how to manage your social media.
 If you don’t know how to market your blog, you won’t get readers and subscribers.
 And without subscribers, you’ll never be able to monetize your site.

 5. E-Commerce Entrepreneur

 As with any new company, it is hard to get an online store off the ground.
 Finding your footing and gaining traction can be a challenge, but once you’ve got it, it can be a rather lucrative endeavor.
 And you can run your e-commerce store from virtually anywhere in the world.

 The freedom to work your own hours from anywhere you want makes this a great job for digital nomads.
 You can sell the products that you believe in.
 You can support the manufacturers and suppliers that you want to buy from.
 You can connect with customers who have the same aesthetic or have a passion for the unique products you sell.